Derived equivalences of gentle algebras via Fukaya categories: Gentle algebras and Fukaya categories

+It is well known that gentle algebras are Koszul and that the Koszul dual of a gentle algebra is again gentle, corresponding to the dual combinatorial data (see \cite[Sec.\ 3.3]{BH} where what we call ``gentle" is called ``locally gentle").
+Furthermore, under this duality homologically smooth graded gentle algebras are exchanged with finite-dimensional ones.
+Thus, using Koszul duality we can convert our results into those about finite-dimensional gentle algebras.

-We can use Koszul duality to convert our results about homologically smooth graded gentle algebras into those about finite-dimensional gentle algebras.
-Namely let $A$ be a finite-dimensional gentle algebra with grading in degree $0$.
+Let $A$ be a finite-dimensional gentle algebra with grading in degree $0$.
 Let $A^!$ be the Koszul dual gentle algebra (with respect to the generators given by the edges).
 We equip $A^!$ with the grading for which all edges have degree $1$ (i.e., path-length grading).
 Then the result of Keller in \cite[Sec.\ 10.5]{keller} (``exterior" case) gives an equivalence

 where $D_f(A)$ is the bounded derived category of finite-dimensional $A$-modules (and $D(A^!)$ is the perfect derived category of $A^!$ viewed as a dg-algebra, as before).